cselab/aphros/deploy/README.md

 Requires having `$HOME/bin` in `PATH`.
 Prepare the environment and install dependencies:

-*   install all packages except for hypre
+*   install all packages except for hypre and eigen

      ```
      P=prefix ./all